 Hence also the risk protection on offer in the form of stop-loss mechanisms.
 ‘If the market moves sharply against you, we guarantee that your position will be closed at your chosen stop level,’ says IG Markets.

 The chance to “pairs trade” is also opened up.
-‘Trading a CFD pair makes it possible for an investor to establish a balanced collateral position while maintaining market sensitivity,’ says Cantor.
-‘By buying a monetary value of one share, the investor can sell short exactly the same value of another.
+‘Trading a CFD pair makes it possible for an investor to establish a balanced collateral position while maintaining market sensitivity,’ ‘By buying a monetary value of one share, the investor can sell short exactly the same value of another.
 Being from the same market sector, both shares will typically have a high correlation, which should substantially reduce market risk.
 The performance of a pairs trade is generally monitored in terms of the ratio of the two stock prices.’

 CFDs can be extremely rewarding when a trader has knowledge, skill, discipline and time, and when they are used in the appropriate market.
 But I must stress that you take the time to train, to develop your discipline and to plan…